Tool Support

 Available Tools

-All available tools are maintained in the GitHub llmspy organization repositories:
+All available tools and extensions are maintained in the GitHub llmspy organization repositories:

 List available extensions:

 Installing an extension clones it into your ~/.llms/extensions folder and installs any Python requirements.txt dependencies.
-You can remove an extension by deleting the folder from ~/.llms/extensions.
+You can remove an extension by deleting its folder.

 Install 3rd-party extensions: